XilongYang/xilong.site/src/001_The_Binary_Representation_of_Float_Numbers_IEEE_754.md

 Where S is the value of the **sign bit**, M is the value represented by the **fraction** and E is the value represented by the **exponent**.

-### Normalized form
+### Normalized Values

- When the k bits in the exponent area are neither all 0s nor all 1s, the number is in the **normalized** form.
-In this form, the exponent of the number is calculated by the following expression.
+ When the k bits in the exponent area are neither all 0s nor all 1s, the number is a **normalized** value.
+For a normalized value, the exponent of the number is calculated by the following expression.

 $$
 E = e - Bias.